menu icon

 Instructions

-• Round 3: Ch x2, and then in the same stitch make a hdc.
-Hdc in the next stitch, then make a hdc inc in the following stitch.
-Repeat alternating hdc and hdc increases for the rest of the round.
-Slip Stitch to the beginning.
-(30)
+• Round 3: Ch x1. *Hdc inc in the next stitch, then make a hdc in the following stitch.
+Repeat from * for the rest of the round.

-• Round 4: Make a ch.
-Then sc, hdc inc x3, sc, sl st, then repeat for the rest of the round (should have 5 bumps forming on the crochet flower coaster).
+• Round 4: Starting in the next stitch - * sc, hdc inc x3, sc, sl st. Then repeat from * for the rest of the round (should have 5 bumps forming on the crochet flower coaster).

-• Sl st to the beginning when the round is done.
+• Sl st to the last rounds sl st when you are done.

-• Round 5: Make a ch.
-In the next stitch make a sc, then in the next stitch make a hdc inc. In the following stitch make a dc and then a hdc.
-Sl st into the next stitch.
-Hdc and dc into the following stitch.
-Hdc inc into the next.
-And finally sc into the next stitch.
-Sl St in the next 2 stitches.
+• Round 5: In the next stitch make a *sl st, then in the next stitch make a sc +hdc.
+In the following stitch make a hdc inc. Hdc + sl st in the next stitch.

 • When the round is done, sl st to the beginning ch.
 Fasten off and weave in any tails.